DavidVujic/vanillajs-components/blogpost.md

 ## Okay, but why? ##

-I want to learn and understand the problems that are solved using it.
+I want to learn and understand the problems that are solved using a framework.
 One way is to experience it the hard way, by writing code with plain old vanilla JavaScript, html, css and find out what pain is removed by which framework.
 Also, I think it is a fun challenge!

 ## Example code ##
 You will find all code referenced in this blog post at my [GitHub page](https://github.com/DavidVujic/vanillajs-components/)